Mychal Denzel Smith: Career

 The New York Times has called Smith "The Intellectual in Air Jordans."

 Smith's work has been published in a number of print and online publications, including The New York Times, The Washington Post, The New Republic, Complex, GQ, Guernica, Harper's, Paris Review, Buzzfeed, New York Times Book Review, Bleacher Report, The Atlantic, The Guardian, Pitchfork, LitHub, The Nation, MTV, Salon, Ebony, and more.
 He has appeared on MSNBC, CNN, Democracy NOW!, The Daily Show, PBS Newshour, NPR, Al Jazeera, and a number of other television and radio programs.
 He appears in and was a consulting producer for "Rest in Power: The Trayvon Martin Story", the Paramount Network docuseries executive produced by Jay-Z.

 Invisible Man, Got the Whole World Watching

-Smith published Invisible Man, Got the Whole World Watching: A Young Black Man's Education in 2016 with Nation Books.
+Smith published the memoir Invisible Man, Got the Whole World Watching: A Young Black Man's Education in 2016 with Nation Books.
 In The New York Times, Walton Muyumba reviewed the book as "ambitious, ardent and timely."
-Melissa Harris-Perry described his book as "affirming, necessary, even delightful, despite its brutality and angst" and Buzzfeed called it a "superbly thoughtful memoir."
+Melissa Harris-Perry described his book as "affirming, necessary, even delightful, despite its brutality and angst" and BuzzFeed called it a "superbly thoughtful memoir."
 The Minneapolis Star-Tribune review stated: "Smith's debut defies categorization" but ultimately "is a philosophical work" that "challenges us to confront our legacies of racism, patriarchy, homophobia and violence."
 The Chicago Tribune wrote: "It might be the first of its kind: a book that offers a comprehensive look into the genesis of black millennial lives through the eyes of a young black man," adding, "This is revolutionary."
 The book became a New York Times best-seller.